 Conquer Mera Peak (6476 m), Nepal's highest trekking peak, and discover the remote Hongu & Hinku valleys on this 18-day beginner climber adventure.
-Summit the highest permitted peak in the Himalayas, with our Mera Peak Climbing itinerary, which entails a moderate pace trek, with accessible high altitude climbing, and the assistance of the expert Sherpa guides.
+Summit the highest permitted peak in the Himalayas, with our Mera Peak Climbing itinerary, which entails a moderate-paced trek, accessible high-altitude climbing, and the assistance of expert Sherpa guides.

 - Get a chance to get a lively experience of Sherpa culture every single day